ccallen001/vue-app-starter/README.md

 </script>
 ```

-In this app, there is one main/root `App.vue` component which contains various routes/views.
-The App component and the various views can  contain nested components within them.
-A generic example of this type of structure is:
+In this app, there is one main/root `App.vue` component which contains app "shell code" such as headers, navs, footers, ect. `App.vue` then contains the high level routes/views (controlled by vue-router). `App.vue` and the various views can then contain nested components.
+Basically, the entire app is nested components, with the high level view components controlled by the router.
+A generic example of the intended structure is:

 - `App` (main/root component)
     - `NavBar` (nav bar within App component ...could be html or a component itself)